 15. Team Support: Ninety percent said having strong team support is crucial to a businesses’ success.

-Adaptability to technology16.
-New Technology: Sixty-five percent say that digitizing and adapting to new technology is a top business priority followed by growth.
+16. New Technology: Sixty-five percent say that digitizing and adapting to new technology is a top business priority followed by growth.

 17. Research: Sixty-three percent of leaders do their own research to stay ahead of technology changes